-BIT NAME DESCRIPTION 7 s Start Bit.
-Control byte starts with first HIGH bit on DIN.
-6 - 4 A2 - A0 Channel Select Bits.
-Along with the SGL/DIF bit, these bits control the setting of the multiplexer input, see Tables I and II.
+BIT NAME DESCRIPTION 7 S Start Bit.
+Control byte starts with first HIGH bit on $D{IN}.$ 6-4 A2-A0 Channel Select Bits.
+Along with the SGL/DIF bit, these bits control the setting of the multiplexer input.
 2 SGL/DIF Single-Ended/Differential Select Bit.
-Along with bits A2 - A0, this bit controls the setting of the multiplexer input, see Tables I and II.
-1 - 0 PD1 - PD0 Power-Down Mode Select Bits.
+Along with bits A2-A0, this bit controls the setting of the multiplexer input.
+1-0 PD1-PD0 Power-Down Mode Select Bits.
 See Table V for details.

-TABLE IV.
+TABLE II.
 Descriptions of the Control Bits within the Control Byte.